Weakened demand due to inflation, rising interest rates and economic downturn

-In terms of business growth and profitability, good store sites are a key competitive factor.
-The acquisition of store sites can be delayed by town planning and permit procedures and the availability and pricing of plots.
+Good store sites are a key competitive factor for business growth and profitability.
+The acquisition of store sites can be delayed by town planning and permit procedures and the availability and pricing of sites.
 Considerable amounts of capital or lease liabilities are tied up in properties for years.
-As a result of urbanisation, changes in the market situation, growing significance of e-commerce, or a chain concept proving inefficient, there is a risk that a store site or a property becomes unprofitable and operations are discontinued while long-term liabilities remain.
+As a result of urbanisation, changes in the market situation, growing significance of e-commerce, or a chain concept proving inefficient, there is a risk that a store site or a property becomes unprofitable, and operations are discontinued while long-term liabilities remain.

 In its investor communication and financial reporting, Kesko follows the disclosure policy approved by Kesko’s Board of Directors.
 Kesko's objective is to produce and publish reliable and timely information.
 Disclosure follows the principle of providing all market participants information in a timely manner and non-selectively to form the basis for the price formation of Kesko’s financial instruments such as shares.
-If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it could result in loss of investor and other stakeholder trust and in possible sanctions.
-Significant business arrangements, tight disclosure schedules and the dependency on information systems pose challenges for the accuracy of financial information.
+Should the information published by Kesko prove incorrect, or should communications fail to meet regulations in other respects, it could result in losing investor and other stakeholder trust and in possible sanctions.
+Significant business arrangements, tight disclosure schedules and the dependency on information systems create challenges for the accuracy of financial information.

 Accidents, natural phenomena and epidemics can cause significant damage to people, property or business.
-In addition, risks of damage may cause unpreventable business interruptions.
+In addition, risks of damage may cause business disruptions that cannot be prevented.